-- In the 2019 edition, revisions for 2011 onwards were received for all electricity consumption flows, based on a correction to a survey.
+- consumption in Road • Electricity includes consumption by 100% electric vehicles.
+These amounts are estimated by the French Administration based on vehicle numbers, and expected electricity usage.
+Consumption includes domestic charging - however, these amounts are currently subtracted from non-specified transport, rather than residential consumption. - In the 2019 edition, revisions for 2011 onwards were received for all electricity consumption flows, based on a correction to a survey.
 This has introduced a wider statistical difference than previously published, and is under review. - In the 2018 edition, revisions for 2011 onwards were received for all electricity consumption flows, based on an improved survey.
 This has led to breaks in time series between 2010 and 2011.
 Similarly, heat consumption from 2007 onwards was revised to account for autoproducer own use heat generation in its correct economic activity. - In the 2017 edition, the French administration undertook comprehensive revisions on sectoral electricity consumption time series, for some sectors revising back to 1990.
 Electricity consumption at railway and bus stations, shipping piers and airports is no longer included in the transport sector but in the commercial and public services sector.
 Road electricity consumption has also been revised back to 1990, following an extended review of NACE sector encoding by the administration.
-These revisions created breaks in time series for several sectors, which the administration anticipates to address in subsequent reporting cycles. - For the 2014 edition of this publication, the French administration revised electricity consumption

-- Consumption of electricity in uranium treatment plants is confidential for the period 2003 through 2010, and unavailable prior to 1980. - Data on heat distribution losses are available only starting from 2007.
+These revisions created breaks in time series for several sectors, which the administration anticipates to address in subsequent reporting cycles. - For the 2014 edition of this publication, the French administration revised electricity consumption data in the agriculture and forestry sector back to 2004, resulting in breaks in time series. - Consumption of electricity in uranium treatment plants is confidential for the period 2003 through 2010, and unavailable prior to 1980. - Data on transmission and distribution losses for heat are available only starting from 2007.
 Prior to that, they were included in final consumption. - Prior to 2005, all the geothermal heat consumption was reported as direct use.
-From 2005 data, some quantities are reported as output of heat plants, resulting in breaks in time series for production, transformation and consumption. - Consumption of electricity for oil and gas extraction includes that used in oil refineries from 1988 to 2000 - Non-specified other consumption includes exports to Monaco prior to 1992 and defence-related activities, among others. - The industry classifications used by the French administration were changed in 1986. - There are major breaks in the time series in 1965 when more detailed breakdown of data on electricity consumption became available.
+From 2005 data, some quantities are reported as output of heat plants, resulting in breaks in time series for production, transformation and consumption.

+- Consumption of electricity for oil and gas extraction includes that used in oil refineries from 1988 to 2000. - Non-specified other consumption includes exports to Monaco prior to 1992 and defence-related activities, among others. - The industry classifications used by the French administration were changed in 1986. - There are major breaks in the time series in 1965 when more detailed breakdown of data on electricity consumption became available.